English3000/Elixir/functional_design/islands/apps/islands_interface/README.md

 ## DONE!
 Next steps...

-> I should probably add tests to verify there are no bugs...
-> (but, I can list this and refactoring as "Next Steps" in my article)

 - [ ] mobile: + island setting functionality

-- [ ] write article re: channel-based React architecture (&& document code accordingly)
-- [ ] review backend logic -- refactor as concisely as possible

 - [ ] later, could add statistical features (i.e. wins, losses, && versus)